Trump campaign denies and revokes journalists’ election night credentials after critical coverage

 New York (CNN) — Journalists from multiple news organizations have been denied credentials to former President Donald Trump’s election night watch event in West Palm Beach, Florida, in retaliation for their coverage of Trump’s campaign.

-Reporters at Politico, Axios, Puck, Voice of America and Mother Jones were among those denied credentials.
+Reporters at Politico, Axios, Puck and Mother Jones were among those denied credentials.
 Some, like Politico, had been previously granted access to the Tuesday night event only to have the decision reversed.

 Politico’s team of reporters and a photographer were initially approved to attend the event, but on Tuesday morning were surprised to find they had been denied credentials, a person familiar with the matter told CNN.
 The person suggested the decision was made in response to an article in Politico magazine, which reported that a Trump campaign field director was fired for being a White nationalist.

-Note: Clarification: A spokesperson for Voice of America said some staffers had been denied credentials to Trump’s event, although two were admitted.
-After publication of this story, a VOA staffer said they had not been denied access due to their coverage.